gmstanle/scRobustPCA/README.md

 Cluster cells
 -------------

-Note: need to set the dims.use parameter or `FindClusters` seems to default to using `'pca'` dimensionality reduction.
+Note: need to set `dims.use = pcs.use` parameter or `FindClusters` seems to default to using `'pca'` dimensionality reduction.

 ``` r